Airplane riddle: How many airplanes needed for one plane to fly around the world?

 Question is: How would it be possible with three planes?

-Meet the primary barrier when using 3 planes and create the inventive solution to get over it.
-Face the second barrier.
+Meet the primary barrier when using 3 planes: Discover the inventive solution to get over it and face the second barrier

 Start analysis of three planes flying together from their base.